dboreham/docs.laconic.com/content/docs/tutorials/quick-start.md

 ```

 Let's take stock of what just happened, we:
-- cloned a bunch of repos: `laconic-so setup-repositories`
+- cloned a bunch of repos: `laconic-so  --stack erc20 setup-repositories`
-- built all of their docker images: `laconic-so build-containers`
+- built all of their docker images: `laconic-so  --stack erc20 build-containers`
-- deployed these images as services that know about each other: `laconic-so deploy-system up`
+- deployed these images as services that know about each other: `laconic-so  --stack erc20 deploy-system up`

 Take a look at all the running docker containers: